Johnny-wyk/Johnny-wyk/README.md

 <hr/>

-- 🔭  I’m a Backend developer,making some interesting 😺websites😺 is my passion of life.Whenever i see my code come to life,it gives me a sense of satisfaction.
+- 🔭  I’m a data engineer.Whenever i see my code come to life,it gives me a sense of satisfaction.

-- 🌱  I speak 2 languages:Chinese(native),English(IELTS 6.5)
+- 🌱  I speak 3 languages:Chinese(native),English(IELTS 6.5),Cantonese

 - 📫  You can write email to <525860438@qq.com> and contact with me;